jinhyeok15/bond_application/README.md

 <a href="doc/code.md">[Code description]</a>

 ## Service instruction

-### \<First Stage\>
+1.
- The service shows data about 5-maturity-yield which is labeled by credit rates that is evaluated by KIS(Korea Investors Service).\
+The service shows data about 5-maturity-yield which is labeled by credit rates that is evaluated by KIS(Korea Investors Service).
- The data was crawled up to five years ago based on the current date and stored in the database.\
+The data was crawled up to five years ago based on the current date and stored in the database.
 To visualize the data, the web server use python matplotlib and stores plot images to AWS S3 storage.

-### \<Second Stage\>
+The data is refreshed every 24 hours, server stores current data and removes oldest data.

+2.
+Starting from five years ago, we show the return model derived based on the algorithm as the actual model and obtain numerical data on how much the model deviates from the actual model.
+The user inquires the most optimized model and actual yield graph on the home screen.
+When the Next button is pressed below, the graph is updated, and the graph of the new model and the actual yield graph appear.
+If the model shows a greater similarity to the actual yield data than the existing model, the Next button is deactivated and the Optimize button is activated.
+When the Optimize button is pressed, a new model replaces the existing model.
+The return model reflected on the home screen can be inquired.

+3.
+The service will update feature which is to create profile with login.
+The person who finds optimal model, he/she records on dashboard.

 ## 기획안
 [Oven](https://ovenapp.io/project/o8vtYBpYjX62sAiaNdtnWeLpGQoTB89X#k9II6)